gvwilson/sdxpy/src/http/index.md

 [% inc file="file_server.py" keep="do_get" %]

-We first turn the path in the URL into a local file path.
+We first turn the path in the URL into a local file path by removing the leading `/`.
-(We assume that all paths are [%g path_resolution "resolved" %] relative to the directory that the server is running in.)
+Translating filenames this way is called [%g path_resolution "path resolution" %], and in doing it, we assume that all the files we're supposed to serve live in or below the directory in which the server is running.
-If that path corresponds to a file, we send it back to the client.
+If the resolved path corresponds to a file, we send it back to the client;
-If nothing is there,
+if not,
-or if what's there is not a file, we send an error message.
+we generate and send an error message.
-{: .continue}

-It might seem simpler to rewrite `do_GET` to use `if`/`else` instead of `try`/`except`, but the latter has an advantage: we can handle errors that occur inside methods we're calling (like `handle_file`) in the same place and in the same way as we handle errors that occur here.
+It might seem simpler to rewrite `do_GET` to use `if`/`else` instead of `try`/`except`, but doing the latter has an advantage: we can handle errors that occur inside methods we're calling (like `handle_file`) in the same place and in the same way as we handle errors that occur here.
 This approach is sometimes called [%g throw_low_catch_high "throw low, catch high" %],